 Topic Area Recommendation Outcome Zoning Code Comprehensive revision of the Zoning Ordinance and related land development regulations, including environmental protection regulations and watercourse diversion regulations, and senior citizen zoning recommendations.
 No comprehensive revision.
 Downtown Revitalization Continuation of downtown revitalization program in Pearl River, including visual design, zoning, and promotion efforts described in Comp Plan.
 Implement similar efforts in other hamlet centers.
-A special area plan and TOD regulations were proposed but not adopted.
+A special area plan and TOD regula- tions were proposed but not adopted.
 Open Space Acquisition and development of additional open space and recreational facilities, including portions of the Rockland Psychiatric Center site.
-No development at Rockland Psychiatric Center.
+Soccer complex and little league fields were built at RPC site.
 Overlay Zoning Continued implementation of Overlay Zoning District and safety improvements along NYS Route 303 as called for in the Route 303 Sustainable Development Study.
 Based on community feedback through the 2022 Comprehensive Planning process, the Route 303 Overlay Zoning District should be revisited.

-Sources: Town of Orangetown Comprehensive Plan (2003), Chapter V, pages V-1 to V-15.
+$\textbf{Sources:} \ \ \text{Town of Orangetown Comprehensive Plan (2003), Chapter V, pages V-1 to V-15.}$ level of ethnic and racial diversity, and the changes in service that those factors could generate.